marano/blog/_posts/2014-01-16-prevent-common-problems-when-writing-css-from-scratch.markdown

 </div>
 <img src="/blog/images/posts/2014-01-16/02.png" style="display: inline ! important; margin-top: 1em;">

-So remember: Using box-sizing to all elements on the CSS and position absolute to the footer can save you from a lot of headache :)
+So remember: Using box-sizing to all elements on the CSS and position absolute to the footer can save you from a lot of headache. :)